iMoonLab/DeepHypergraph/README.md

  ## Installation
  Ensure that at least Python3, PyTorch 1.2.0 is installed.
-HyperG is still under development.
+THU-SuperMoon is still under development.
 Before the first stable release (1.0), please clone the repository and run
  ```commandline
 pip install .